Near Sonora in Hardin County, Kentucky — The American South (East South Central)

 Erected 1964 by Kentucky Historical Society / Kentucky Department of Highways.
 (Marker Number 748.)

 Location.
 37° 33.193′ N, 85° 52.15′ W. Marker is near Sonora, Kentucky, in Hardin County.
 Marker is at the intersection of South Dixie Avenue (U.S. 31W) and Nolin Road (County Road 1407), on the left when traveling south on South Dixie Avenue.
-Touch for map.
-Marker is at or near this postal address: 14 Nolin Road, Sonora KY 42776, United States of America.
+Touch for map Touch for directions.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on January 28, 2011, by Lee Hattabaugh of Capshaw, Alabama.
-This page has been viewed 669 times since then and 42 times this year.
+It was originally submitted on January 28, 2011, by Lee Hattabaugh of Capshaw, Alabama.
+This page has been viewed 717 times since then and 6 times this year.
 Photos: 1, 2, 3, 4, 5. submitted on January 28, 2011, by Lee Hattabaugh of Capshaw, Alabama. • Craig Swain was the editor who published this page.